What is Live Streaming Technology and How Does it Work?

 What is Live Streaming Technology?

 What is live streaming technology?
-It is the technology that allows people to view video broadcasts in real-time, right as they are happening.
-But unlike live TV, these broadcasts are transmitted through the internet and can be viewed only on internet-connected devices like smartphones and laptops.
+It is technology that allows people to view video broadcasts in real time right as they are happening.
+Unlike live TV, this is an internet broadcast that you can enjoy on internet-connected devices.

 • Video encoders